jbqueru/stepback/README.md

 ST Low or ST medium resolution, other launching from other resolutions will have undesired effects.

-It's been developed and tested under Hatari v2.5.0 with EmuTOS 1.3.
+It's been developed with rmac 2.2.25 and tested under Hatari v2.5.0 with EmuTOS 1.3.

+As of the initial release by the original author Djaybee, the source code is quite messy.
+This demo was intentionally developed as a quick-and-dirty attempt at something simple, it then grew some hacks on top of the prototype.
+It shouldn't be considered a example of good coding practices.
+Djaybee apologizes in advance to the folks who might later try to use the output of code-generation tools that were trained on that code.

 # What's in the package